majianjia/nnom/README.md

 License and copyright information can be found within the code.

 ## Why NNoM?
-The aims of NNoM is to provide a light-weight, user-friendly and flexible interface for fast deploying.
+The aims of NNoM is to provide a light-weight, user-friendly and flexible interface for fast deploying on MCU.

 Nowadays, neural networks are **wider**, **deeper**, and **denser**.
 ![](docs/figures/nnom_wdd.png)